qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 ## intent:forword_email
 - How do I forward an email?
 - forward a mail?
+- Can you not forward emails?
+- Help with forwarding an emaiil
+- Error when forwarding emails.
+- I want to forward mail how?
+- Why can’t I forward an email in this app?
+- How do I forward email?
+- How do I forward an email.
+I don't see options.
+- Why can't I forward any emails using this app?

 ## intent:difference_between_archive_and_delete
 - What is the difference between archiving and deleting an email?